avo-hq/docs.avohq.io/docs/3.0/common/associations_attach_scope_option_common.md

   searchable: true,
   attach_scope: -> { query.where.not(team_id: parent.id) }
   ```
-This example ensures that when attaching members to a team, only those who are not already members of that team will appear in the list of options.
+In this example, in the `attach_scope`, we ensure that when attaching members to a team, only those who are not already members will appear in the list of options.